TamilaE/HW5-Trivia-Game/Readme.md

 # **Trivia Game!
 (BASIC)**
 ## Overview
 ### This is a Trivia game using JavaScript for the logic and jQuery to manipulate HTML.
-This site was built using [Check it out!](https://tamilae.github.io/Trivia-Game-Basic/).
+This site was built using github pages!
+[Check it out!](https://tamilae.github.io/Trivia-Game-Basic/).
 - By playing this Disney Trivia game test your knowelede about Disney cartoons.

 ## How to play: